Good Answers to Interview Questions

 Imagine you are interviewing for a job at a community resource center.
 You researched the company before your interview and discovered they were launching a new program for new immigrants.
 You have extensive experience working with new immigrants.
 Your answer could be something like this:

-"I see that you are launching an important new program for new immigrants.
+"I see that you're launching an important new program for new immigrants.
 At my last job, twenty percent of the clients I worked with were new immigrants.
-It is a client group that I truly enjoyed working with.
+It's a client group that I truly enjoyed working with.
 I have a very good understanding of how to support newcomers through the challenges that they often face starting out in a new country, and I have an excellent knowledge of the community resources that are available for new immigrants in this city."

-This answer shows the employer that you know a bit about his or her organization, and it also demonstrates that you have very specific skills, knowledge and experience that will benefit his or her organization and clients.
+This answer shows the employer that you know a bit about his or her organization, and it also demonstrates that you have very specific skills, knowledge and experience that will benefit the organization and clients.

 Again, it will be important for you to come up with your own, sincere answer to this job interview question based on the needs of the company and your own skills and experience.
 Be specific and give proof that demonstrates the assets that you'll bring to the company.